jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 There are a lot of ways you can work with your application code, but one of the slickest is to use something called _auto-deploy_.
 With auto-deploy you can modify the code that is running in your app by simply pushing the changes to a Git repository.
 The mechanism that implements auto-deploy is provided by the IBM DevOps Services powered by JazzHub Build &amp; Deploy support, but more about that later.

-To enable automatic deployment, go back to your BlueMix application's dashboard and click **Add Git Integration**.
-With this single click, you get a Git repo, loaded with example code and a deployed app, right from BlueMix.
+To enable automatic deployment, go back to your Bluemix application's dashboard and click **Add Git Integration**.
+With this single click, you get a Git repo, loaded with example code and a deployed app, right from Bluemix.
 Now that's cool.

 ![Add Git Integration][11]